paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-3081-chapter-3081.md

 In subsection (f), reference to fiscal years 2009 to 2011 is omitted as obsolete.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 118–234, § 157(c)(1), amended subsec. (a) generally.
+Prior to amendment, subsec. (a) defined “eligible site”.

+Subsec. (b).
+Pub.
+L. 118–234, § 157(c)(2), substituted “States, Tribes, local governments, and nonprofit organizations” for “State and local governments”.

+Subsec. (c).
+Pub.
+L. 118–234, § 157(c)(3), substituted “State, Tribe, or local government” for “State or local government”.

+Subsec. (e).
+Pub.
+L. 118–234, § 157(c)(4), substituted “under this section, including by States, Tribes, local governments, and nonprofit organizations,” for “under this section”.

 2019—Subsec. (f).
 Pub.
 L. 116–94 substituted “$18,000,000 for each of fiscal years 2020 through 2028” for “$10,000,000 for each of fiscal years 2012 and 2013”.